jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

-You, gentle reader, are of course immune to superstition, and you and I can both imagine looking down our nose at the non-numerically inclined, those that believe in lucky sneakers, picking lucky lotto numbers, passing on tales of magical pilgramage sites, and happily reading _The DaVinci Code_ sequels as if they were nonfiction.
+You, gentle reader, are of course immune to superstition, and you and I can both imagine looking down our nose at the non-numerically inclined, those that believe in lucky sneakers, picking lucky lotto numbers, passing on tales of magical pilgramage sites, and merrily reading _The DaVinci Code_ sequels as if they were nonfiction.

 But we may have other cherished beliefs - the "dust of acquired knowldge."
-Things like our own pet theories about the way the world works.
-Such beliefs need not have been acquired from others through blind imitation; they may simply be an unhappy side-effect of painful events in our past.
-Or they may be picked up unconsciously, like the internal beliefs that interpret everything as a conflict that I pointed out early in the book.
+Things like our own pet theories about the way the world works, borrowed from influences like your family, your peer group, or from watching countless movies.
+Or perhaps such beliefs are unhappy side-effects of painful events in our past.
+Or they may be picked up unconsciously from the culture generally, like the internal beliefs that interpret everything as a conflict that I pointed out early in the book.
 It does not need to be an easily-ridiculed superstion to be false.

 Finally, I'd like to close this with two sources of error pointed out by the Baha'i faith that often escape attention, even by the most intelligent and sound of thinkers.

-One is "Attachment":
+One is "Attachment".
+The quote I'll begin with is _not_ Baha'i, and very well-known.

 >  It is difficult for someone to see a truth when his paycheck is dependent
 >  upon not seeing it.